Sergear00s/ftlib/README.md

 ## Contributing

-Free to fork the repository, improve the code, and submit merge requests.
+Fork the repository, improve the code, and merge request.

-## License

-FTLIB is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---